AlBaarS/terraform_experimentation/README.md

 ### Gitlab-ci.yml

 This YAML file takes care of the pipeline to validate and launch the vsphere cluster using Terraform.
 The first two stages, terraform-validate and terraform-plan, are triggered automatically, as they take care of validation and preperation.
-The next stage, terraform-apply, has a manual trigger in gitlab which you can access in the pipelines overview.
+The next stages only trigger on the 'main' branch. terraform-apply has a manual trigger in gitlab which you can access in the pipelines overview.
 The subsequent ansible step follows when the terraform-apply step has completed.

 The final step, terraform-destroy, is not triggered automatically.
 This step only triggers when the environment variable "$DESTROY_ENABLED" is set to true. **Do not** include this variable as a standard variable.
 Instead, create a new pipeline in the gitlab pipeline overview and add the variable there.
 With this variable, gitlab will only run the terraform-validate and terraform-destroy steps.